-Even if I hadn’t had lots of crystal sitting around, pretty glasses can be inexpensively had from lots of places, like Home Goods, Pier One, and of course my favorite: estate sales.
+Even if I hadn’t had lots of crystal sitting around, pretty glasses can be inexpensively had from lots of places, like Home Goods, Pier One, and my favorite: estate sales.

-The light fixture itself is very basic and was pretty inexpensive.
-It’s really not about the fixture at all, but about whatever pretty glasses you hang from it.
+The light fixture itself is pretty unremarkable; it’s all about the glasses you hang from it.

 Another common question I get: do the glasses get dusty?
 Yes, they do, just like any light fixture would, but clear glass doesn’t show a lot of dust.
 I’ve taken the glasses down and hand washed them once or twice in the year and a half I’ve had the fixture.
 They can also be lightly feather dusted.